oatlog/oatlog/doc/report/main.typ

 - The `boolean_adder` benchmark rewrites according to the laws of boolean algebra and is initialized with a 10-bit ripple carry adder.
-- The `math` benchmark is taken from the egglog test suite and served as the primary performance comparison between egg and egglog in #cite(<egglog>, form: "prose").
+- The `math` benchmark is taken from the egglog test suite and served as the primary performance comparison between egg and egglog in @egglog.
 Its rewrite rules manipulate expressions in real numbers, particularly by rewriting integrals using integration by parts.
 - Integration by parts produces an output that is matched by its own pattern, making the e-graph divergent.
 For this reason we also adapted the `math` benchmark into the `fuelN_math` benchmark, where the nesting count of integration by parts is limited to a $N$ between $1$ and $3$.